mercure-imaging/mercure/docs/usage/rules.rst

 All rules are evaluated whenever a new DICOM series has been received.
 The rules can use a set of DICOM tags extracted from the incoming DICOM files.
 To see the full list of DICOM tags available for writing rules, click the "Available Tags" button.

-.. tip:: If you need additional tags that are currently not in the list, please contact us (or modify the getdcmtags module yourself).
+.. tip:: If you need additional tags that are currently not in the list, you can enable additional tags in system settings.

-When writing the selection rule, tags can be referenced using the format @TagName@, for example @PatientName@.
-When the rule gets evaluated, such tag placeholder will be replaced with the values read from the individual received DICOM series.

 .. image:: /images/ui/rules/edit.png
    :width: 550px